Deployment

 hzmetrics.conf (optional)

 Runtime tuning.
-See hzmetrics.conf.sample
+See conf/hzmetrics.conf.sample

 for the documented form.
 The two settings that matter: